flicstar/stepbystepguides/Documentation/write-a-guide/2-what-are-project-guides.md

-# Introduction to project guides
+# What are project guides?

 A project guide is made up of multiple step-by-step guides.